 8. Driver inducement system

 8.1.
-The vehicle shall include a driver inducement system to ensure that the vehicle operates with a functioning emission control system at all times.
-The inducement system shall be designed so as to ensure that the vehicle cannot operate with an empty reagent tank.
+The inducement system shall be designed so as to ensure that the vehicle cannot continue to operate if the abnormality in the reagent dosing is not rectified.

 8.1.1.
 The requirement for a driver inducement system shall not apply to vehicles designed and constructed for use by the rescue services, armed services, civil defence, fire services and forces responsible for maintaining public order.
 Permanent deactivation of the driver inducement system for these vehicles shall only be done by the vehicle manufacturer.